-Can I freeze these banana muffins?
 Yes you can.
 You can freeze them for up to 3 months.
-When you’re ready for them, thaw them in the fridge and then bring them up to room temperature on the countertop or warm up in the microwave.
+When you’re ready for them, thaw them in the fridge and then bring them up to room temperature on the countertop or warm them up in the microwave.

 You will love these vegan banana muffins!
 They are: